-Talk with your network and see if anyone has a recruiter they can recommend to you.
+Talk with your network and see if anyone has recruiters they can recommend to you.
 If not, find a reputable recruiter online who specializes in your industry.
 A recruiter who specializes in your field is more likely to be able to help you find something appealing compared to a recruiter who doesn’t specialize.
 Once you have selected a recruiter you want to work with, send them a list of your criteria for a position so they can contact you should one that meets your requirements open up.

 Update Your References

 Double-check your list of references.
 Touch base with each reference from time to time, ensuring you have their most current information.
-If a relationship has soured or even gone stale, replace the reference with someone new.
+If a relationship has soured or gone stale, replace the reference with someone new.
 Not only do you want to list references who will speak positively about you, but you want people who are articulate and trustworthy.
 This last part is especially important given a passive job search is also a confidential job search.

 Give a Recommendation